 Blockchain potential in Healthcare

 In the figure below, different operations of healthcare are divided into several parts to avoid the data form being edited and criticized for trusted operations.
 In this way, the most up to date experience, technology, and expertise should provide depending on the type of care patient needs.
-Additionally collaboration with the educational organizations, students can also learn and develop necessary skills
+Additionally, collaboration with the educational organizations, students can also learn and develop necessary skills.

 Fig-